---

 ## What a Realistic Non-Production Stack Costs

-Let us cost out a deliberately modest non-production setup in `eu-west-1`:
+Here is a deliberately modest non-production setup in `eu-west-1`:

 | Resource | Type | Hourly | Monthly |